fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-images.md

 ---
 # _Metahistory_ images

-This page provides a summary of how to display images on your essay pages.
-The gray boxes should show you exactly what code you need to use; copy and paste it into your own site pages and adjust the attributes as you need to.
-You should already have the basic code block from the sample essay (from our class repository).
+This page provides a summary of how to display images the way you'd like to on your essay pages.
+The gray boxes should show you exactly what code you need to use to achieve different effects, but mostly you're just adjusting parameters from the basic code block you already have in place from the sample essay (from our class repository).

 **• In all of the below examples, make sure you take extreme care with your quotation marks and other coding symbols!**